 I’ve just watched “Paterson” – a Jim Jarmusch film about a bus driver who secretly writes poetry and delights in overheard conversation.
 It’s a really gentle, observant film with not much action, but a lot of listening.
 Here’s a really good summary of it by reviewer Mark Kermode, who sums it up as a ‘mood poem”

-If you ask “Is this a poem I should rush out and buy?”
-The very word ‘rush’ is a sign that you’re not yet in the right mood for the poem.
+If you ask “Is this a film I should rush out and buy?”
+The very word ‘rush’ is a sign that you’re not yet in the right mood for it.

-The poem is slow and meditative – as Mark Kermode says, it slows you down.
+The film/poem is slow and meditative – as Mark Kermode (BBC film reviewer) says, it slows you down.
 But there’s enough literary allusions, repetitions and visual joys to make it clear that there’s a lot of planning in its scripting.

 For anyone who is interested in writing poetry, there are little treats and allusions along the way, to writing.
 Even the other main character, Paterson’s girlfriend/wife is obsessed with black and white and spends the movie gradually and dreamily painting everything in it monochrome, even as he is transcribing the world down in black ink on white paper.